Meelis Rämmeld

-Meelis Rämmeld (born 4 April 1975 in Tallinn) is an Estonian actor.
+Meelis Rämmeld (born 4 April 1975) is an Estonian actor.

+Rämmeld was born in Tallinn.
 In 1997 he graduated from Viljandi Culture Academy Theatre Department.
 After graduating he worked in Ugala Theatre.
 Since 2015 he is working at Endla Theatre.
 Besides theatre roles he has played also in several films and television series.

 In early summer 2016, Rämmeld married actress Kadri Adamson.
 In 2017, the couple had a daughter.